-The articles in this series elaborate on the use and features of EGit for IRI and related metadata management.
-For purposes of illustration, we will show how CoSort SortCL job script metadata is managed in EGit from the IRI Workbench.
+The articles in this series elaborate on the use and features of Git for IRI and related metadata management.
+For purposes of illustration, we will show how CoSort SortCL job script metadata is managed using Git from IRI Workbench.
 The same hub system can be used for data assets as well, which we will explore separately.

-* With installation and use of EGit, folders and files in the IRI Workbench project explorer will get automatic indicators:
+* With installation and use of Git, folders and files in the project explorer view of IRI Workbench will get automatic indicators: